lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ## 2. Add the Kinesis Resources by updating the existing CloudFormation Stack

 During this step, we'll illustrate how you would take an existing group of web or application servers and enable them to stream events to Amazon Kinesis.
-You're going to update the CloudFormation stack and reconfigure the AutoScaling Group's Launch Configuration to enable the Kinesis agent to load at startup, and configure it to parse the Apache web server's access logs, and publish them to a new Kinesis delivery stream.
+You're going to update the CloudFormation stack and reconfigure the AutoScaling Group's Launch Configuration to enable the Kinesis agent to load at startup, configure it to parse the Apache web server's access logs, and publish them to a new Kinesis delivery stream.

 <details>
 <summary><strong>CloudFormation Update Instructions (expand for details)</strong></summary><p>